 - Relevant — is your copy relevant to your audiences, and does it attract their interest?

 Finally, CTAs are your direct calls for visitors to convert.
-As such, it is imperative for CRO to optimize them to drive more conversions.
+As such, CRO must optimize them to drive more conversions.
 Here, consider such factors as the following:

 - Visibility — are your CTAs immediately visible, or does visual clutter obscure them?